 Minecraft is a Java computer video game created by Markus Persson and inspired by the Infiniminer, Dwarf Fortress, and Dungeon Keeper games.
-Minecraft was publically released on May 17, 2009, and by January 2011, it sold one million units in less than a month while still in Beta.
-As of November 2011, it had sold over four million units.
+Minecraft was publicly released on May 17, 2009, and by January 2011, it sold one million units in less than a month while still in Beta.
+As of November 2022, it had sold over 238 million copies.

-In Minecraft, a player can build anything imaginable using blocks in a three-dimensional environment.
-Blocks of sand, dirt, cobblestone, gold, gravel, sandstone, water, and others can be used to build almost anything.
-If it's not yet available, because of this game's open nature and vast community it's very likely it will be created.
+In Minecraft, a player can build anything imaginable using blocks in a three-dimensional, procedurally-generated environment.
+Blocks of sand, dirt, cobblestone, gold, gravel, sandstone, water, and other materials are available for building.
+If it's not yet available, because of the game's open nature and vast community, it's likely to be created.

-Regardless of what mode you decide to play, Minecraft can be a simple game or a very complex game depending on the players liking.
+Regardless of what mode you decide to play, Minecraft is either a simple or very complex game depending on the players preferences.
 From gigantic builds such as the Star Trek Voyager spacecraft built to scale, to the quaint cobblestone village with stone walkways this virtual Lego Land has something for everyone.
 Make a theme park with roller coasters, have a pet wolf, ride a boat, or dig a secret tunnel beneath your fortress.
 Anything is possible in the Minecraft world.